codevise/pageflow/entry_types/scrolled/doc/creating_content_element_types.md

   viewport.
 Use it to start prebuffering media or trigger other expensive actions.

+* `isVisible` is true if the content element is in the viewport.
+Use it to start media playback that should remain active even when the element is not fully centered.

 * `isActive` is true if the content element is completely in the viewport.
 Use it to activate some interactive behavior like an animation or media playback.

+* `inForeground` is true when the storyline containing the content element is active (not in background mode).
+Use it to distinguish between content being in the viewport of the active storyline versus being visible but in the background (e.g., when an excursion is displayed).

 ```javascript
 // frontend.js